ozeliger/tau/README.md

 [Try swapping crypto on Hyperspace](https://tau-fvm.vercel.app/en/exchange/swap).

 # 2. Yield Farming

 With the liquidity pool tokens you receive when you supply liquidity, you can choose to farm these tokens in our high-yield farm vaults.
 In return, you receive an amount (scaled by demand) of `TAU` tokens, which are governance tokens on Tau.
 The longer you stake your liquidity pool tokens, the more amount of `TAU` you will receive.

 [Try yield farming on Hyperspace](https://tau-fvm.vercel.app/farm).

+# 3. Lending & Borrowing

+Tau introduces an institution-grade DeFi borrowing and lending protocol featuring ***permissionless*** liquidity pools, allowing anyone to lend and borrow assets at high APYs.
+The source code for Tau's Lending & Borrowing protocol is [*massive* and *rigorously-tested*.
+Have a glance; I won't disappoint ;)](https://github.com/ozeliger/tau/blob/dev/contracts/contracts/vaults/TauVault.sol).